cyrildever/redacted/README.md

 In some fields (like healthcare for instance), protecting the privacy of data whilst being able to conduct in-depth studies is both vital and mandatory.
 Redacting documents and databases is therefore the obligatory passage.
 With `redacted`, I provide a simple yet secure tool to help redacting documents based on either a dictionary, a record layout or a tag to decide which parts should actually be redacted.

-As of the latest version, this repository comes with three different ways to use it:
+As of the latest version, this repository comes with four different flavours:
 * An executable (to use on either Linux, MacOS or Windows environment);
 * A Go library;
 * A Scala library to use in the JVM;